ecosur-sistemas-complejos/MultiGame/README.txt

 the EAR file is being deployed:

 1. A JMS connection factory must be created with the following details:
-    a) "Name" set to "jms/TopicConnectionFactory"
+    a) "Name" set to "ConnectionFactory"
     b) "Transaction Support" set to "NoTransaction"
     c) Remove the username and password properties from "Additional Properties"
     d) All other fields may remain in default state.